Luisero/Luisero/README.md

 - 👋 Hi, I’m @Luisero
-- 👀 I’m interested in ... game development;
+- 👀 I’m interested in ... web development;
-- 🌱 I’m currently learning ... c# and godot;
+- 🌱 I’m currently learning ...
+Html, Css and Javascript;
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...